michelnossin/sparkscala/README.md

 Next time when using the docker image , you can just do the add,commit and push steps

 ```
-The notebook will use a dataset , download within the terminal of the jupyter env:
+This notebook will use a dataset , download within the terminal of the jupyter env:
 wget https://data.cityofnewyork.us/api/views/kku6-nxdu/rows.csv?accessType=DOWNLOAD

-# To run a Zeppelin notebook on Docker
+# To run a Zeppelin notebook on Docker.
+It uses spark 2.1.1 at this moment

 We will use this Zeppelin with Spark environment:
 ```